-An HBV cure program built on ingenuity, vision and experience
+An HBV program built on ingenuity, vision and experience

-Assembly Bio has the goal and unique capabilities to improve cure rates for individuals with chronic hepatitis B (HBV) in our lifetime.
+Our goal is to discover and develop finite and curative therapies for those chronically infected with hepatitis B virus (HBV), and we believe we have unique capabilities that will enable us to bring the first therapeutic innovation in decades and improve cure rates for individuals with chronic HBV infection.
 Our strong scientific expertise in discovering small molecules targeting the HBV core protein has made us a leader in the field.

 HBV—one of the world’s most prevalent diseases

-Currently there are no curative therapies available for HBV.
-The current standard of care is life-long suppressive treatment with medications that reduce, but do not eliminate, the virus, resulting in very low cure rates.
-The unmet need is enormous.
+The current standard of care for patients with chronic HBV infection is life-long suppressive treatment with medications that reduce, but do not eliminate, the virus, resulting in very low cure rates and enormous unmet need.

-Our unique approach attacks HBV at multiple points in its lifecycle
+Our unique approach attacks HBV at multiple points in the viral replication cycle

-Assembly Bio is advancing a number of Core Inhibitors (CIs) into preclinical and clinical development.
-Each of these CI candidates has been derived from distinct and novel chemical scaffolds to optimize their ability to effectively interrupt multiple points in the HBV lifecycle.
-Our CI drug candidates appear to disrupt both viral replication and prevent both establishment and replenishment of new cccDNA—unlike the current standard of care which can only inhibit production of new virus – and which may do so incompletely.1
+Assembly Bio is advancing a number of core inhibitors (CIs), a novel class of oral antivirals, into preclinical and clinical development.
+Each of these CI product candidates has been derived from distinct and novel chemical scaffolds to optimize their ability to effectively disrupt both viral replication and prevent the establishment and replenishment of new covalently closed circular DNA (cccDNA)—a viral component that drives HBV’s life-long persistence in patients.
+The current standard of care can only inhibit production of new virus – and may do so incompletely.1

 1Marcellin, et al, AASLD 2014, Poster 1861

 A pipeline strategy designed to free patients from lifelong therapy